Baryon asymmetry from dark matter decay

-In the bottom panel of Fig.~\ref{thermal_mass}, we show the evolution of the dark sector asymmetry (solid) together with the baryon asymmetry (dotted) with a dimensionless variable $z=m_\chi/T$ obtained after solving the set of coupled Boltzmann equations (Eq.~\eqref{BE}).
-As a result of the lepton number violating decay of the AD field ($\Phi$) to the DM ($\chi$), a lepton asymmetry is generated among the DM particle and its antiparticle.
-If kinematically allowed, DM can further decay to the neutrophilic Higgs $H_2$ while transferring its asymmetry to the visible sector lepton asymmetry that can be further converted to baryon asymmetry ($Y_{\Delta B}$) via electroweak sphalerons.
-Including the thermal corrections to the DM mass in the present setup allows us to explore this possibility as can also be seen from the bottom panel of Fig.~\ref{thermal_mass}.
-Here for the first time, we show a decay of the DM through its forbidden channel can generate the visible sector asymmetry without affecting its stability condition.
-To start with we first set the initial asymmetry in the dark matter produced from the decay of AD field at $Y_{\Delta\chi}^{\text{int}}=2.5\times10^{-10}$.
-The Yukawa interaction ($Y_\nu$) of the DM with $H_2$ and SM lepton doublet allows it to decay to the visible sector.
-As a result of this decay, the dark sector asymmetry is transferred to the visible sector and hence a rise is observed in the yield of lepton asymmetry $Y_{\Delta L}$ whereas a fall is observed in the dark sector asymmetry.
-This increasing behaviour of $Y_{\Delta L}$ or the falling behaviour of $Y_{\Delta \chi}$ stops when the threshold $M_\chi(z^\text{cr})=M_{H_2}(z^\text{cr})+M_L(z^\text{cr})$ is hit.
+In the bottom panel of Fig.~\ref{thermal_mass}, we show the evolution of the dark sector asymmetry (solid) together with the baryon asymmetry (dotted) with $z=m_\chi/T$ obtained after solving the set of coupled Boltzmann equations involving DM and leptons.
+The comoving asymmetry for a species $x$ is defined as $Y_{\Delta x}=(n_x-n_{\bar{x}})/s$ with $n_x, s$ being the number density of species $x$ and entropy density of the universe respectively.
+As a result of the decay of the AD field ($\Phi$) to the DM ($\chi$), a lepton asymmetry is generated among the DM particle and its antiparticle.
+If kinematically allowed, DM can further decay to the $H_2, L$ by virtue of finite-temperature effects while transferring its asymmetry to the lepton sector that can be further converted to baryon asymmetry ($Y_{\Delta B}$) via electroweak sphalerons.
+Here for the first time, we show a decay of the DM through its forbidden channel can generate the visible sector asymmetry without affecting its stability condition at the present universe.
+We first set the initial asymmetry in the dark matter produced from the decay of AD field at $Y_{\Delta\chi}^{\text{int}}=2.5\times10^{-10}$.
+As a result of the forbidden DM decay, the dark sector asymmetry is partially transferred to the lepton sector and hence a rise is observed in the yield of lepton asymmetry $Y_{\Delta L}$ whereas an equivalent fall is observed in the dark sector asymmetry.
+This increasing (decreasing) behaviour of $Y_{\Delta L}$ ($Y_{\Delta \chi}$) stops when the threshold $M_\chi(z^\text{cr})=M_{H_2}(z^\text{cr})+M_L(z^\text{cr})$ is hit.
 Thereafter, the asymmetries in both sectors saturate.
-We found that for $Y_\nu=2.5\times10^{-6}$, the observed baryon asymmetry of the universe ($Y_{\Delta B}^{\text{obs}}=8.75\times 10^{-11}$~\cite{Aghanim:2018eyx}) together with observed DM relic abundance ($\Omega_\text{DM}h^2=0.12$~\cite{Aghanim:2018eyx}) with DM mass $m_\chi=200$ GeV can be explained.
+We find that for $Y_\nu=2.5\times10^{-6}$, the observed baryon asymmetry of the universe ($Y_{\Delta B}^{\text{obs}}=8.75\times 10^{-11}$~\cite{Aghanim:2018eyx}) together with observed DM relic abundance ($\Omega_\text{DM}h^2=0.12$~\cite{Aghanim:2018eyx}) with DM mass $m_\chi=200$ GeV can be explained.